vasukushwah/ContractPilot/README.md

-# ContractWingman 🚀
+# ContractPilot 🚀

-ContractWingman is an innovative web application designed to streamline the creation of legal contracts.
-Leveraging the power of AI and a user-friendly interface, ContractWingman makes contract generation accessible and efficient for everyone.
+ContractPilot is an innovative web application designed to streamline the creation of legal contracts.
+Leveraging the power of AI and a user-friendly interface, ContractPilot makes contract generation accessible and efficient for everyone.
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

-Simplify your contract workflow with ContractWingman.
+Simplify your contract workflow with ContractPilot.
 This tool utilizes AI to help draft contracts tailored to specific needs, offers intelligent suggestions for improvements, and allows easy exporting, all within a clean, modern interface.

 ## Key Features ✨

 *   **AI-Powered Contract Generation**: Input your requirements and let AI assist in drafting the initial contract.
 * **Rich Text Editor**: Edit and format your contracts using an intuitive WYSIWYG editor powered by Tiptap.
 * **AI-Driven Suggestions**: Receive intelligent suggestions powered by AI (`suggestImprovements`) to refine clauses and wording for clarity and completeness.
 * **Multiple Download Formats**: Download your finalized contracts as DOCX or PDF files.